ahmed-musallam/ahmedmusallam.com/content/blog/virtualbox-how-to-access-host-port-from-guest.md

 > - `ipconfig getifaddr en1` if connected via ethernet.
 > - `ipconfig getifaddr en3` if connected via a Thunderbolt-to-ethernet adaptor.

-## Accessing Server running on Your Host From Your Guest
+## Accessing Server Running on Your Host From Your Guest

 now that you have the IP, you can use it to access the forwarded port from your guest VM.